worthingtonse/RAIDAX-AI-in-C/Client/README.md

 	If unzipped files already in imported check to see if they are identical
 		same: Write over them.
 		different: give “already exists” tag (Log to receipt)

+### Count Coins to Import
+	Use file names to estimate number of coins that will be imported (report action log)

 ### PNG unpacker
 Split the png file into single binary coins and keep those in the import folder.
+	If format is incorrect- Log and move to trash
  	If unpacked files already in imported check to see if they are identical
 		same: Write over them.
 		different: give “already exists” tag.
 (Log to receipt)

 ### Binary unpacker
 Read file, split up coins write them as TXT files with GUID name.
+	If format is incorrect- Log and move to trash
 	If unpacked files already in imported check to see if they are identical
 		same: Write over them.
 		different: give “already exists.random” tag.
-(Log to receipt)

-### Write them as TXT ini files. and write them to the Suspect folder.
-	if the files are already in the suspect folder, see if they are identical. identical files can be dropped.
+(Log to receipt) Write them as TXT ini files. and write them to the Suspect folder. if the files are already in the suspect folder, see if they are identical. identical files can be dropped.
 	Non identical are given a random code and put into the SuspectCopies (Log issue)

+### TXT files will be

 ### Move all files to the imported folder.
 if the files are already in the suspect folder, see if they are identical.